holepunchto/pear-docs/hp-docs/quick-start.md

 ### Corestore: Working with Many Hypercores

 An append-only log is powerful on its own, but it's most useful as a building block for constructing larger data structures, such as databases or filesystems.
-When building these data structures, you'll often need many cores, each with different responsibilities.
+Building these data structures often requires many cores, each with different responsibilities.
 For example, Hyperdrive uses one core to store file metadata and another to store file contents.

 [corestore.md](helpers/corestore.md "mention") is a Hypercore factory that makes it easier to manage large collections of named Hypercores.
-Below you'll find a simple example that demonstrates a pattern we often use: co-replicating many cores using Corestore, where several 'internal cores' are linked to from a primary core.
+A simple example below demonstrates a pattern often in use: co-replicating many cores using Corestore, where several 'internal cores' are linked to from a primary core.
 Only the primary core is announced on the swarm -- the keys for the others are recorded inside of that core.

 This example consists of two files: `writer.mjs` and `reader.mjs`.
 In the previous example, we replicated only a single Hypercore instance.
 But in this example, we will replicate a single Corestore instance, which will internally manage the replication of a collection of Hypercores.

 The file `writer.mjs` uses a Corestore instance to create three Hypercores, which are then replicated with other peers using Hyperswarm.
 The keys for the second and third cores are stored in the first core (the first core 'bootstraps' the system).
 Messages entered into the command line are written into the second and third cores, depending on the length of the message.
-To execute `reader.mjs`, you should copy the main core key logged into the command line.
+To execute `reader.mjs`, copy the main core key logged into the command line.

 ```javascript